 THE CXO DILEMMA

-- Virtually every technology leader working today
+- Virtually every tech leader working today

-The Data Collaboration Alliance is a member of the Technical Committee for Zero-Copy Integration, a proposed Standard being developed by the CIO Strategy Council of Canada.
+The Data Collaboration Alliance is a member of the Technical Committee for Zero-Copy Integration, a proposed standard being developed by the CIO Strategy Council of Canada.

 JOIN TECHNICAL COMMITTEE

 Contributing to the development of this standard is an opportunity for Canadian technology leaders to help establish a crucial building block in the global movement for data minimization and meaningful data ownership.

 The sharing and integration of data is crucial to the continued evolution of digital technology.
 However, the traditional approach to data sharing is a complex and risky process where information is copied between data silos (databased, data warehouses, data lakes, spreadsheets etc).

 The result is that control over the access to data is transferred from its rightful owner (i.e. a citizen, team leader, or trusted supply chain partner) to the software that manages the integration process and/or the code that controls the individual application.